 An air conditioner might not turn on because of a tripped circuit breaker or blown fuse.
 To repair this, find the electrical panel and reset any tripped breakers or switch out any blown fuses.

 The cause also could be a malfunctioning thermostat, which can stop the air conditioner from starting.
 If that's the case, check the thermostat and change it, if required.
 Additionally, a malfunctioning compressor, motor or capacitor can prevent the air conditioner from turning on.
 In this case, it's best to get a hold of a professional to inspect and service the unit.

 Why Is My Air Conditioner Making a Weird Noise?

-Call the Trusted AC Experts at AC Sales
+Get in Touch with Our AC Experts at AC Sales

 If your air conditioner is having trouble, contact the professionals at AC Sales for quality air conditioning repair in Lafayette.
 Whether it’s a bizarre noise, a leak or another issue, our skilled professionals can get your unit back up and running fast!